wordswords/dotfiles/README.md

 26. ``<Control> - <Shift> - V`` paste into VIM from system clipboard
 27. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
+28. `%` when positioned over a code bracket to skip to the next code bracket
+29. `>i{` when positioned over a code bracket to ident the code up to the next code bracket
+30. `:map` to show the keymappings made by your plugins and .vimrc.
+Note this is somewhat difficult to follow.
+31. `*` and `#` will search forward and backward through the file with the exact same word that is under the cursor in normal mode.

 Check out this handy VIM cheatsheet I found here:
 [https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md](https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md)